 CAS offers a number of funding opportunities to support the growth of new research activities and can also offer the services of its established Research and Business Development staff and Funding Office to help the development of research projects.

-These web pages offer an introduction to CAS and our research development and support services (formerly offered by the Humanities and Social Sciences Research Centre).
+These web pages offer an introduction to CAS and our research development and support services.
 If you do not find the information you are looking for please email our administrator Allison Pearson or call her on 0115 95 14838.